conda/conda/docs/source/user-guide/getting-started.rst

 To remove 1 or more of your test packages, environments, and/or
 conda:

 #.
-Remove the commercial package IOPro from the bunnies
+To remove the commercial package IOPro from the bunnies
-   environment:
+   environment, in your Terminal window or an Anaconda Prompt, run:

    .. code::

       conda remove --name bunnies iopro

 #.
-Confirm that IOPro has been removed:
+To confirm that IOPro has been removed, in your Terminal
+   window or an Anaconda Prompt, run:

    .. code::

       conda list

 #.
-Remove the snakes environment:
+To remove the snakes environment, in your Terminal
+   window or an Anaconda Prompt, run:

    .. code::

       conda remove --name snakes --all

 #.
-Verify that the snakes environment has been removed:
+To verify that the snakes environment has been removed,
+   in your Terminal window or an Anaconda Prompt, run:

    .. code::